Dencrn/Dencrn/README.md

 * 📽️ Video Editor | 10+ Years of Overall experience.
 3.5 Years experience with Premiere Pro, 2.5 Years experience with Vegas Pro, 2 Years experience with iMovie for iPad and **3 Years experience with Davinci Resolve**
 * 💻 Low-level Coder (mainly HTML and occasionally PowerShell)
-* 🏫 Recent High School Gruaduate
+* 🏫 2023 High School Gruaduate

 I also enjoy plenty of other activities.
 Mainly my music project, **WHTE**
 <br>